hello-adi/wikiSMMRY/README.md

 ## Credits
 A lot of this README was inspired from the one designed by dsynkov for their API wrapper https://github.com/dsynkov/smmryAPI.

+## Future scope
+Currently, wikiSMMRY simply summarizes the article in 7 line.
+That is the default number for the API request.
+However, a feature that could be added in the future is the user determining how many lines they want the summary to contain.
+This can dictate how the information is summarized based on the user's needs.